alahiff/influxdb-grafana-on-gke/README.md

 ~work in progress~

-A simple demonstration of running InfluxDB and Grafana on Google Cloud Platform.
+A simple demonstration of running InfluxDB and Grafana using Kubernetes on Google Cloud Platform.
 Persistent disks are used for both InfluxDB and Grafana.
-Note that a higher performance disk (e.g. SSD) may be required for InfluxDB for some applications.
+Also demonstrates running Telegraf on every node in the cluster for monitoring.

-Within the Kubernetes cluster InfluxDB will be accessible at `http://influxdb:8086`, and Grafana can be accessed in your web browser at `https://<master ip>/api/v1/proxy/namespaces/default/services/grafana/`
+Within the Kubernetes cluster InfluxDB will be accessible at `http://influxdb:8086`.

 ## Setup InfluxDB
 Create a persistent disk to be used as the storage for the InfluxDB data & metadata: